Larry's Desk

 The Union of Spiritual Communities of Christ Cultural Interpretive Society, occasionally partnered with groups and volunteers with similar aims, does much world-wide outreach, with donations to areas in need such as Guatemala, Cuba, Zambia, Kosovo and areas undergoing disaster, such as Badger, Newfoundland.

 The USCC women are also active in productions promoting an awareness of culture and tradition, particularly aimed at the new generation.
-Their industrious activity centre in Brilliant also hosts field trips for the community and schools and vario
+Their industrious activity centre in Brilliant also hosts field trips for the community and schools and various special visitors.

 [An adaptation of this article appeared in the summer edition of Articulate Magazine, Nelson, in 2009.]